Jeunese/jeunese.github.io/docs/guidelines.md

 Context-sensitive topics that are triggered when the user selects a link provided at page level, used when the user might need conceptual or bigger-picture information (such as UI use cases) to help them understand the page that the user is on.
 This provides users with a way of getting detailed information without having to navigate or search different sites.

-## UX writing
+## Writing and reviewing UI content

-Before writing UI content, the UX writer needs to know:
+Before writing or reviewing UI content, the UX writer needs to know:

 -  Who they're writing for, such as end-users or administrators.
 -  How the product is used.
 -  What the use cases are.
+-  What components of the product need written or reviewed (if not the end-to-end experience).

-## Guidelines for tooltips
+### Guidelines for tooltips

 The text in a tooltip must be informative.
 You should aim to: